-- perform, listen to, review and evaluate music
+- Perform, listen to, review and evaluate music.

-- be taught to sing, create and compose music
+- Be taught to sing, create and compose music.

-- understand and explore how music is created, produced and communicated
+- Understand and explore how music is created, produced and communicated.

 In addition, at Bethersden we are committed to developing a curiosity for the subject, as well as an understanding and acceptance of the validity and importance of all types of music, and an unbiased respect for the role that music may wish to be expressed in any person’s life.
-We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge, and experiences to involve themselves in music, in a variety of different contexts.
+We are committed to ensuring children understand the value and importance of music in the wider community and are able to use their musical skills, knowledge and experiences to involve themselves in music, in a variety of different contexts.

 The music curriculum at Bethersden ensures children sing, listen, play, perform and evaluate.
 This is embedded in the classroom through the delivery of our scheme ‘Charanga’ as well as weekly singing assemblies, music lessons from experienced professionals, opportunities to listen to and experience music and after school clubs.

 Charanga supports our teachers to deliver music lessons week by week from EYFS to Year 6.
 In the classroom children will be composing and performing using body percussion and vocal sounds as part of the curriculum, which develops the understanding of musical elements without the added complexity of an instrument.
 As our children’s musical skills and experiences develop they will learn to play a variety of instruments including the recorder and the glockenspiel.
 In doing so the children will understand the different principles of each method of creating notes, as well as how to read basic music notation.
 Children will also learn how to compose, focusing on different dimensions of music, which in turn feeds their understanding when listening, playing, or analysing music.
 Singing is also an important part of the music curriculum we provide at Bethersden.
 Our children will learn to sing as part of a choir with and without accompaniment including rehearsing and learning songs from memory.